jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 Whether `mix-blend-mode` is the right place for this feature isn't 100% clear right now.
 If we need to keep the distinction between 'blending' and 'compositing', we might end up with something like `mix-composite-mode` instead.

-Cross-fading any two DOM elements is currently impossible, but hopefully it won't always be.
+Khushal has [filed an issue with the CSS working group](https://github.com/w3c/csswg-drafts/issues/6821), so hopefully the ability to cross-fade two DOM elements won't be impossible for long!

 # Bonus round: Browser compositing is inaccurate